MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Sweden/how-to-reverse-preliminary-invoices-by-using-inward-registration.md

   - "sv-se"
 ---
 # How to: Reverse Preliminary Invoices by Using Inward Registration
 Reverse an inward registration if you want to cancel it, for example, because you do not need the preliminary purchase invoice.
-For more information, see [\($ N\_11200 Inward Registration $\)](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Sweden/-$-n_11200-inward-registration-$-.md).
+For more information, see Inward Registration.

 ### To reverse a preliminary invoice